rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

    `@Autowired` cause the injection of getter and setter function code automatically during build, to save developer time on the restTemplate.
    (Any Spring components can be autowired.
 These include, components, configurations, services and beans.)

+   ### Run Test from Eclipse IDE

+   The easiest way of running a single JUnit test method is to run it from within the test case’s class editor within the Eclipse IDE.

+0. Place your cursor on the method’s name inside the test class.
+I’d recommend using the keyboard to navigate to the method, especially if there are many tests.
+0. To run the test, press <strong>Alt+Shift+X,T</strong> or right-click, Run As > JUnit Test.
+0. To rerun the same test method, press <strong>Ctrl+F11</strong>.

+   For this to work, ensure that you’ve told Eclipse to always run the last launched application.

+Alternately, go to the Outline view and run the method from there.

+   <a target="_blank" href="http://www.eclipseonetips.com/2014/06/16/run-a-single-junit-test-method-in-eclipse/">*</a>

    <a name="Application.java"></a>